TeachMeInc/SWAG-SDK/platforms/docs/html5/installation.md

 Now that you've installed the SDK you're ready to start using it.

-- For a quick overview of the available features (with examples), check out our [Usage and Examples](/html5/usage-and-examples) guide.
+For a quick overview of the available features (with examples), check out our [Usage & Examples](/html5/usage-and-examples) guide.